 Silos that are based upon nothing more than employees who are possessive of their roles are bad in multiple ways.
 While there is nothing wrong with employees having defined roles, problems can arise when these role definitions are used to hamstring collaboration and cooperation.

 Most of the time, organizations get by even if there are people who are protective of “their” turf and their role.
 However, situations may arise that can be seriously problematic.
 For example, what happens if both of the people who consider themselves the only “authorized” users of a piece of equipment are absent on the same day?

 Such situations can be avoided by good communication and management support for those who challenge self-imposed silos based on role.
 Employee apps can help by encouraging openness and communication.

 Employee Apps and Productivity

 Employee apps have many purposes, and one of the most important ones is maximizing productivity.
+53% of respondents in a CITO Research report stated mobile apps improve business processes and productivity.
 There is simply no reason to make the employee who travels on business wait until he or she is back at an office desk to begin the expense reimbursement process.
 Receipts can be photographed and submitted via mobile, and expense reimbursement forms can be made mobile-friendly too.

 Likewise, why should your field reps be forced to jot down notes while at a job site and then submit documentation once they return to the office?
 If your employee app allows a field rep to log steps and supply use as they happen right there in the field, everyone saves time, and there is far less risk of the inaccuracy of reporting.